 Bill Shelton’s Totally Awesome Fishing Adventure

-The late Dr. Bill Shelton, a local radiation oncologist, started this tournament as a way to raise funds to help his patients.
-One particular patient shared his story with Dr. Shelton of the difficulties he faced getting to and from the Center for treatment each day.
+Dr. Shelton, a local radiation oncologist, started the tournament as a way to raise funds to help his patients.
+Years ago, one particular patient told Dr. Shelton of the difficulties he faced getting to and from the Center for treatment each day.
 This patient was actually collecting cans and selling them in order to purchase gas for his vehicle.
 That’s when Dr. Shelton decided to raise money for his patients through his favorite hobby, fishing.

 Registration forms will soon be available.
 Those interested in a registration form can print one at the link below or will be able to pick one up at CHI St. Luke’s Health-Memorial Lufkin, Tri-Lakes Tackle in Lufkin and Academy in Lufkin.
 Those interested in participating can also contact tournament director David Concienne at 409-720-9086 or Lindsey Mott at 936-639-7613.